 - 1. Move your pointer to the top-right or bottom-right corner of the screen to display the charms, and click Search. - 2.
-Type recovery in the Search field.
-Then click Create a recovery drive.
+Type recovery in the Search field and click the Search button.
+Then click Create a recovery drive. - 3.
+Click Yes in the User Account Control window to allow the Recovery Media Creator program to start.

-- 3. Click Yes in the User Account Control window to allow the Recovery Media Creator program to start. - 4.
-Ensure that you select the Copy the recovery partition from the PC to the recovery drive. option.
+4. Ensure that you select the Copy the recovery partition from the PC to the recovery drive. option.
 Then click Next.